Wisconsin trounces Tennessee 68-48 for 1st road win of year - WHIZ News

+“This is how we’ve been playing at home,” Wisconsin coach Greg Gard said.
+“It’s good to see that it wasn’t just the curse of the red (road) jersey.”

 Wisconsin (7-5) entered the day 0-5 away from Madison, a mark that included an 0-2 record in true road games and an 0-3 mark in the Legends Classic at Brooklyn, New York.
-The Badgers were scoring 80 points per game and shooting 40.1% from 3-point range at home but averaging just 56.8 points and shooting 22.9% on 3-point attempts away from Madison.
+The Badgers were scoring 80 points per game and shooting 40.1% from 3-point range at home, where they’re unbeaten.
+They were averaging just 56.8 points and shooting 22.9% on 3-point attempts away from Madison.

 Wisconsin built a 38-24 halftime advantage by controlling the tempo and shooting 7 of 13 from 3-point range in the first 20 minutes.